Back

 Moisturizers

-Some high-quality over the counter moisturizers can eliminate dark circles and other periocular discolorations.
-The best moisturizers usually contain caffeine, aloe vera, retinol, vitamin C, and/or hyaluronic acid.
+Some good over-the-counter moisturizers can clear dark circles and other discoloration.
+The best ones usually contain caffeine, aloe vera, retinol, vitamin C, or hyaluronic acid.

 Cucumber

-Studies show that applying a mixture of caffeine and vitamin K around the eyes can reduce the appearance of wrinkles and fine lines significantly.
+Studies show that rubbing a mix of caffeine and vitamin K around the eyes can noticeably reduce fine lines and wrinkles.

-Put caffeinated tea in warm water, then put them in the refrigerator for a few minutes to lower their temperature.
-After that, place them on your eyes for a few minutes and then rinse with water.
-Caffeine can reduce the appearance of fine lines and wrinkles and tighten the skin under the eyes.
+Steep caffeinated tea in warm water, then chill the bags in the fridge for a few minutes.
+Lay them over your eyes for a little while, then rinse.
+The caffeine softens fine lines and wrinkles and tightens the skin under the eyes.

-Your dermatologist may recommend using a skin-lightening cream containing azelaic acid, glycolic acid, or hydroquinone.
-Most of them are over-the-counter creams, but it is better to consult your doctor before trying any of them.
+Your dermatologist might suggest a skin-lightening cream with azelaic acid, glycolic acid, or hydroquinone.
+Most are available over the counter, but it is worth checking with your doctor before you try one.
 (9, 10)

-Periocular discoloration usually results from damaged cells by oxidative stress.
-Laser treatments can target these damaged cells and their darker pigments and vaporize them using heat energy.
-Lasers can lighten darker skin areas and stimulate the formation of new collagen.
+Dark circles often come from cells damaged by oxidative stress.
+Lasers can target those cells and their darker pigment, then break them down with heat.
+They can lighten the darker areas and help your skin build new collagen.
 (11, 12)

-Your dermatologist may recommend the use of chemical peels to lighten periocular discoloration and remove dark circles.
-Chemical peels usually use retinoic acid, hydroquinone, and/or glycolic acid to lighten any skin area.
-Some dermatologists use a combination of the previous substances such as lactic acid, salicylic acid, and resorcinol.
+Your dermatologist may also recommend chemical peels to lighten the area and fade the circles.
+Peels usually use retinoic acid, hydroquinone, or glycolic acid, and some doctors blend in lactic acid, salicylic acid, and resorcinol.
 (13)

 Blepharoplasty

-If dark circles result from the accumulation of fat in the lower eyelid, blepharoplasty can be the solution.
-When the fat in the lower eyelid is removed, the shadow cast by the eyelid decreases, which decreases the appearance of dark circles.
+If your dark circles come from fat building up in the lower lid, blepharoplasty can help.
+Removing that fat reduces the shadow the eyelid casts, which softens the circles.
 (14)

 References